What Is Oral Appliance Therapy for Sleep Apnea?

 The traditional treatment for sleep apnea is CPAP therapy with a CPAP machine.
 The machine works by delivering a steady stream of air into a patient’s airway to help the patient breathe better during sleep.
 This works well for many patients, but not for all.
 The machine tends to be big, bulky, and loud, as well as pretty uncomfortable to use because the patient has to wear a mask or nose piece during their sleep.
 Often, it’s easier for the patient to sleep with and treat their sleep apnea with a simple oral appliance.

 In fact, many cases of sleep apnea can be addressed with an oral appliance.
 For example, sleep apnea with TMJ (jaw joint) disorder can be fixed with an oral appliance.
 Because the appliance is custom-made, comfortable, and convenient to use, many patients prefer it over other methods for treating their sleep apnea, and it can address other issues too, such as patients’ facial pain.
-We provide oral appliances here at Koala® Center for Sleep and TMJ Disorders.
+We provide oral appliances here at Koala® Center For Sleep & TMJ Disorders.

 Sleeping with an oral appliance and treating sleep apnea this way is oral appliance therapy.
 This is quite comfortable for patients, especially since it can prevent the uncomfortable symptoms of sleep apnea and actually prevent it entirely.
 It’s also comfortable because the appliance itself is customized for the patient’s oral anatomy, and it helps the jaw, tongue, and airway rest naturally.
 In addition to that, the appliance is easy to use and manage.
 It’s also easy to clean and maintain!